gcclinux/EasyEdit/docs-site/README.md

-# EasyEdit GitHub Pages Site
+# EasyEditor GitHub Pages Site

-This is the official documentation and landing page for EasyEdit, built with Vite + React + TypeScript.
+This is the official documentation and landing page for EasyEditor, built with Vite + React + TypeScript.

 ## 🚀 Quick Start